tomodachi94/tomodachi94.github.io/content/blog/panorama-obsidian.md

 draft: false
 ---

+**Note 4 August 2025: I have since abandoned this system.
+I may or may not write another piece once I have solidified a new system.
+I would also like to expand on the "Please take inspiration, but don't use this" section at a later date.** I am leaving this up mostly for posterity.**

 Hello!
 This is an abstract walkthrough of my PKM system that I use with Obsidian and Zotero.
 This is largely a mash-up of different systems, designed to fit *my* needs.